Pregnancy & Infant Loss Training, Education & Continuity of Care

 For Professionals

-( Doulas, Nurses, OBs, Therapists, Hospitals, Community Workers, all Perinatal professionals who support birthing and postpartum families.)
+( Doulas, Nurses, OBs, Nannies, NCS, Therapists, Hospitals, Community Workers, all Perinatal professionals who support birthing and postpartum families.)

 Meet our incredible Evelyn James Team